-Do you have a business with a mobile app that uses data from user tracking data?
+Does your business have a mobile app that tracks user data?

 Well, then, you might be pretty concerned about the recent changes to app tracking rules.